 States that legalized marijuana is developing strong pot-centered industries that serve the local population as well as attract tourists and transient population.
 Cannabis is the new engine of growth.
 It provides new jobs in various corresponding industries.
 Legal marijuana sales in the United States are now reaching 9 billions dollars..
 This is not a stand-alone industry; it is a pot-centered culture that keeps diversifying.
-Some platforms allow you to rent a pot-friendly apartment as well as services that let you find hotels and lodging where you can enjoy a joint.
+Some platforms allow you to rent a marijuana-friendly apartment as well as services that let you find hotels and lodging where you can enjoy a joint.

 Various illnesses including glaucoma and PTSD are officially treated with marijuana-based products.
 Those are dangerous medical conditions.
-Tenants with those conditions are protected under the Fair Housing Act since it prohibits to discriminate based on the disabilities.
+Tenants with those conditions are protected under the Fair Housing Act since it prohibits to discriminate based on disabilities.
 In such a way, your landlord policy is preventing them from receiving appropriate medications.
 This question can escalate all the way to the court.
-It is unclear how the court will rule since marijuana is still illegal under Federal laws, but someone is soon going to set a precedent.
+It is unclear how the court will rule since marijuana is still illegal under federal laws, but someone is soon going to set a precedent.

 If you are dead set on prohibiting consumption, you should put this rule in writing.
-A landlord has stronger negotiations position when having strong legal underpinning.
+A landlord has a stronger negotiation position when having strong legal underpinning.
 The provisions in the lease do not have to ban marijuana entirely.
 It could require tenants to smoke only in the designed location, like a balcony or the porch.